MrYo531/music-bot/README.md

 * Can search for songs on YouTube or SoundCloud.

+* Can stream songs directly, with the option to download them instead.

 * Commands can be abbreviated.
 For example: /p is the same as /play.

 * A song that has already been downloaded will be played right away instead of waiting to downloading it again.